ome/omero-documentation/omero/sysadmins/client-server-ssl.rst

     omero config set omero.glacier2.IceSSL.CAs cacert.pem

-`Zeroc provide the Ice Certificate Utilities package <https://pypi.org/project/zeroc-icecertutils/>`_ to help create certificates, but if you know what you are doing you can use ``openssl`` directly.
+:pypi:`Zeroc provide the Ice Certificate Utilities package <zeroc-icecertutils/>` to help create certificates, but if you know what you are doing you can use ``openssl`` directly.

 Client host verification